 - What is Force Majeure?

 Effective contract management is essential to business growth and resilience and it's a function that can hugely benefit from digital transformation.
-Businesses that don’t have any processes in place are likely to face issues including:
+Businesses that don’t have any contract lifecycle management processes in place are likely to face issues including:

 - Higher costs

 - Increased contract risk

 - A lack of time to address legacy issues or renegotiate contract terms

 - An inability to find contract information quickly

 Not only will these issues pile on top of one another to create cumbersome ways of working, but they could result in serious financial consequences.
 These include:

 - Fines caused by a lack of compliance with policy or regulation

 - Supply chain failures due to obligations not being fulfilled or monitored